auerlab/biolibc/README.md

 Like libc, it consists of numerous disparate, general-purpose functions which could be used by a wide variety of applications.

-These include functions for streaming common file formats such as SAM and VCF, string functions specific to bioinformatics, etc.
+These include functions for streaming common file formats such as BED, GFF, FASTA, FASTQ, SAM and VCF, string functions specific to bioinformatics, etc.

 ## Design and Implementation